-- To preserve the natural look of the town and to minimize the negative impacts of future residential development along roads, it is recommended that new residential development be minimally visible from the road through the application of minimum set-back requirements. - For any new subdivisions that are proposed within the town, an Area Development Plan should be provided.
-This will allow the town to review and ensure future roads are well designed to promote efficient traffic flow and to avoid unnecessary cul-de-sacs and loops that can increase the town's future maintenance costs or be disruptive for fire, police or rescue services. - The utilization of the PASER (Pavement Surface Evaluation and Rating) program will assist town officials in maintaining the roads in the future and ensure there is a cost effective road management plan in place. - Recreational paths, routes, and trails such as snowmobile trails should have proper signage and intersection controls to ensure safe crossing and interaction with vehicles.
+- To preserve the natural look of the town and to minimize the negative impacts of future residential development along roads, it is recommended that new residential development be minimally visible from the road through the utilization of buffers or setbacks from major transportation routes and future residential development. - For any new concentrated development proposed within the town, an Area Development Plan should be provided.
+This will allow the town to review and ensure that future roads are well designed to promote efficient traffic flow and to avoid unnecessary cul-de-sacs and loops that can increase the town's future maintenance costs or be disruptive for fire, police or rescue services. - The utilization of the PASER (Pavement Surface Evaluation and Rating) program will assist town officials in maintaining the roads in the future and ensure there is a cost effective road management plan in place. - Recreational paths and trails such as snowmobile trails should have proper signage and intersection controls to ensure safe crossing and interaction with vehicles.